• Skip to primary navigation

 Notes

-• Cupcakes are best served the same day of baking, but will remain moist for up to 48 hours when covered in a sealed container.
+• Serve fresh: Cupcakes are best served the same day of baking, but will remain moist for 3-4 days when covered in a sealed container at room temperature.

-• Amount of frosting is enough to frost generously with a knife, or to pipe a moderate amount of frosting (as shown in the photos).
-For very tall, dramatic frosting, I recommend adjusting the servings to make enough frosting for 24 cupcakes, to frost 18 cupcakes.
+• Frosting yield: Amount of frosting is enough to frost generously with a knife or to pipe tall frosting (as shown in the photos).
+For a thin layer of frosting, I recommend cutting the frosting recipe in half.

 Serving: 1cupcake | Calories: 367kcal | Carbohydrates: 46g | Protein: 3g | Fat: 21g | Saturated Fat: 14g | Cholesterol: 64mg | Sodium: 112mg | Potassium: 103mg | Fiber: 2g | Sugar: 38g | Vitamin A: 559IU | Calcium: 28mg | Iron: 1mg